 Staking up indoor plants is not uncommon at all.
 Outdoors in their natural habitats, plants are subjected to wind and competition from other plants, which encourages them to grow quickly as well as develop sturdy support structures.
 Indoors where there is rarely "wind," plants often outgrow their support system and will develop weak stems.
 In these cases, it may become necessary to stake up your plants.

 Rapid growth isn't the only reason for staking up indoor houseplants.
 Some plants are naturally top-heavy and would require staking even outside if they are to be grown as upright plants.
 Bougainvillea is one such plant.
 Still, other plants are natural climbers and need to be supported to grow properly.
 Many of the most beautiful species of philodendron are included in this group, as well as ivy, jasmine, and tropical plants such as monstera.

 How you should stake your plants depends on the type of plant you're growing.
 Here are some basic staking methods that should work for most houseplants:

-- Simple straight stake: This is the most basic form of staking and is ideal for single-stemmed plants that are a little top-heavy.
+This is the most basic form of staking and is ideal for single-stemmed plants that are a little top-heavy.
 Examples include flowering plants or those that have outgrown their stems quickly.
-This kind of staking involves a single stake, often a bamboo rod pushed into the soil and simply tying the plant to the stake.
-When you're tying the plant off, be careful not to tie is too tight.
+This kind of staking involves a single stake, often a bamboo rod pushed into the soil, and simply tying the plant to the stake.
+When you're tying the plant off, be careful not to tie it too tight.
 This can cause injury as the plant grows and the tie cuts into the plant's stem.
 To prevent this, use a stretchy tie, such as nylons or special plant ties.

 Wire or Shaped Support